Skip to content

 - To obtain a Marriage Licence contact Service BC at 22470 Dewdney Trunk Road, Maple Ridge, BC.

-Mowing is done along roadsides and right-of-ways for safety purposes on defined routes.
-The District is not budgeted to mow grass, therefore roadside cutting and brushing of vegetation is done for safety, not aesthetics.top
+Mowing (flail cutting) is done along roadsides and right-of-ways for safety purposes on defined routes.
+The District does not have a budget to cut grass, therefore roadside flail cutting and brushing of vegetation is done for safety, not aesthetics.top

 The District of Maple Ridge provides for a level of snow removal service within financial, personnel, equipment, and other resource availability, for the improvement of vehicle mobility during winter conditions.